 - Evening talks by a wolf conservationists and biologists

-Sorry, no dogs are allowed (besides service dogs) to join us at the campground or on the activities at the Big Lake Campout Weekend.
+Sorry, no dogs are allowed (besides service dogs) to join us at the campground or on the activities this year.
 We are huge fans of companion dogs, but because we will be camping and hiking in areas occupied by Mexican wolf packs and other wildlife, we want to minimize our disturbance to the wolves and their new pups.
 Thank you for your understanding!

 Please note that camp sites spots and meals will only be provided to those people who register!
-The registration form closed on July 25th, 2016.
-Thank you!
+The registration form has now been closed in preparation for the event.

 Many thanks to these sponsors for helping to support the Big Lake Howliday weekend!